cofcsecurity/cofcsecurity.github.io/source/resources/index.md

 Getting into cybersecurity can be a bit daunting.
 It is a huge and rapidly evolving field that contains numerous specializations including penetration testing, incidence response, digital forensics, network engineering, malware analysis, and more.

-If you are just getting started, with little or no background knowledge, here is what we recommend:
+If you are just getting started here is what we recommend:

 1. Learn Linux and/or Windows Server as well as Bash or Powershell respectively.